demisto/content/Packs/IBMResilientSystems/Scripts/IbmConvertArtifactsToTable/README.md

-This script is used to format IBM QRadar SOAR tasks into a mark-down table.
+This script is used to format IBM QRadar SOAR artifacts into a mark-down table.

 ## Script Data